Gender Marker • 8 min read • February 18, 2026

 SSA gender marker update

-Passport gender marker (X marker available)
+Passport gender marker (X marker no longer issued)

 - Use Form DS-11 or DS-82 depending on your passport status.